IBM/ada/README.md

 &nbsp;

 The factor **1.2** was arbitrarily chosen in order to round up the score, acting like a <ins>safety factor</ins>.
-It gives the metric more trustable and robust, since it's less susceptible to outliers.
+It makes the metric more trustable and robust, since it's less susceptible to outliers.

 <h1>API reference</h1>